Prospective Student FAQ: International & Domestic

 Check out new Canadians’ International Student Corner!
 For a lot of newcomers, their Canadian journey begins as an international student.
 To keep inching towards success, it’s vital to stay motivated, make the right moves and overcome challenges.
 Well, that’s what our International Student Corner is there for.

 Algoma University recognizes that we must also do our part to ‘flatten the curve’, which has resulted in all non-essential university staff currently working from home.
-Due to this measure, you can expect delays in processing time; we are working hard to ensure that everyone who has applied for the Fall and Winter terms receives an admissions decision over the next several weeks, and we will be prioritizing applications in the order of their submission.
+Due to this measure, you can expect delays in processing time; we are working hard to ensure that everyone who has applied for the January 2021 term receives an admissions decision over the next several weeks, and we will be prioritizing applications in the order of their submission.

 Because all staff members are currently working from home, you should expect a moderate delay in all services offered by the University.
 With that said, please be assured that we are working as efficiently as possible to issue all refund requests.
 If you applied through an agent, please contact them directly regarding status updates on your refund.